 States take two different approaches to dividing property in a divorce.
 There are equitable distribution states (like Ohio) and community property states.
 In a community property state, couples split property 50/50 automatically.
-In an equitable distribution state, property is divided “fairly.”
+In an equitable distribution state, the property is divided “fairly.”
 While the court will assume that an equitable distribution is a 50/50 split, there may be a number of reasons why the court will favor one spouse over the other when dividing property.

 These reasons can be as varied as spousal misconduct or a severe imbalance in the earning power of one spouse over another.
-Considerations such as spousal support and child support also play into how property might be distributed.
+Considerations such as spousal support and child support also play into how the property might be distributed.

-A skilled upper-class divorce attorney who caters to high-asset clients understand how important your investments are to you.
+A skilled upper-class divorce attorney who caters to high-asset clients understands how important your investments are to you.
 We can help protect your assets in the divorce and negotiate with your spouse to ensure your life’s work is not unfairly plundered.